JoseBambora/PersonalProjects/JDAExtension/README.md

 Templates are just [Handle Bars](https://handlebarsjs.com/) files that are used to write messages and embeds, and attach files and buttons.
 The syntax is not that complicated and I tried to follow the HTML standard.
 Files can be reused by using partials.
 For more details about HandBars consult https://github.com/jknack/handlebars.java.
-So the syntax is that I have created is shown below.
+So the syntax that I have created is shown below.
 It is important to mention that none of these fields are obligatory, you can just use what you want.
 More examples can be found at [Tests Templates](src/test/resources/views).

 ```hbs